p16774/DayZ-SA/README.md

 Code for init.c used in the game DayZ for StandAlone servers

-Welcome to Project3W Career DayZ Mod
+<strong>Welcome to Project3W Career DayZ Mod
 Author: Supernova

-Install Instructions:
+Install Instructions:</strong>

 1. Copy the careerDayZ.chernarusplus folder and drop it into your \mpmission\ folder on your server
 2. Edit your serverDZ.cfg file and change your "template="dayzOffline.chernarusplus";" line to the new folder name eg. template="careerDayZ.chernarusplus";